tdwg/website/content/pages/conferences/2020/conference-schedule/index.md

 }
 </script>

-# Draft Conference Schedule, Oct 19-23
+# Conference Schedule, Oct 19-23

 The times posted for events below in UTC (and in local time <script type="text/javascript"> document.write( UTCZonaHorariaLocal('2020-10-19T00:00:00Z', 2) ); </script>) are nearly final, but some confirmations are still pending so changes are still possible.

 Use this [Google Calendar](https://calendar.google.com/calendar/u/0?cid=Y191N25zMmIxY21kMzUzbnRsdmNjZWlqcmt0OEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) link to add the TDWG2020 Conference Schedule to your calendar in your time zone.
-(NOTE: some sessions may change).

 <script type="text/javascript">
   // Some configuration variables